Grid Modernization FAQs

 Since the advanced meter is capable of two-way conversation with computer systems back at Duke Energy, we will know more about outages than we know today, which could help us respond faster to restore service.

 NOTE: Our advanced meters will NOT alert Duke Energy immediately when there is a power outage; customers still must call to report outages.

 My new meter was installed a few weeks ago, but I received a card today telling me I would need to read the meter myself and provide the reading.
 Why?

 Before we begin using the remote meter readings for billing purposes, we will continue to gather manual readings to verify that the information we are getting remotely matches the data displayed on the meter.
 If your meter is inaccessible (e.g., inside your home, inside a locked fence, etc.) you may be asked to read your meter for a few months or until you receive a letter telling you that your meter has been certified operational and the manual reads are no longer necessary.

 I am on Duke Energy’s EZ Read program.
-Will I need to continue to provide my monthly readings now that I have the new digital smart meter?
+Will I need to continue to provide my monthly readings now that I have the new advanced meter?

 Remote meter reading will eliminate jobs.
 Are those savings being passed along to customers?

 Yes, any savings realized from gains in operational efficiencies and the use of the technology will be passed on to customers.